lib modbus

 Block Reads

 Modbus connectors will attempt to optimize consecutive registers into a single block read when possible.
-This behavior can be tuned by adding the modbusBlockGap and modbusBlockMax tags to your modbusConn rec.
+This behavior can be tuned by adding the modbusBlockGap and modbusBlockMax tags to your modbusConn rec, or by configuring them on the connector's associated conn tuning rec.

 modbusBlockGap